PoisotLab/ms_network_prediction/manuscript.md

 There are many dimensions of network structure [@Delmas2018AnaEco].
 This might make the task of network structure prediction look daunting, as the number of properties one could predict is immense.
-Yet there are two arguments to justify focusing on a single property, namely connectance, the proportion of the interaction matrix filled with interactions.
-First, connectance is ecologically informative.
-It ties into resilience to invasion [@Baiser2010ConDet;
-@Smith-Ramesh2016GloSyn], can increase robustness to extinction in food webs [@Dunne2002NetStr], and decrease it in mutualistic networks [@Vieira2015SimSto], and relate to stability [@Landi2018ComSta].
-Second, most (if not all) network properties co-vary with connectance [*e.g.* @Poisot2014WheEco]. @Dunne2002FooStr emphasize that most network properties respond to network size (species richness) and connectance.
-Diversity estimates can provide good baselines [@Jenkins2013GloPat] for species richness over space; furthermore, recent advances in predicting the connectance from species richness alone [@MacDonald2020RevLin] allow to derive distributions of network properties for a given species richness.
-Connectance is defined as
+Yet there are two reasons to begin with a single property, connectance (the ratio of actual edges to possible edges in the network).
+First, connectance is ecologically informative---it relates to resilience to invasion [@Baiser2010ConDet; @Smith-Ramesh2016GloSyn], can increase robustness to extinction in food webs [@Dunne2002NetStr], while decreasing it in mutualistic networks [@Vieira2015SimSto], and connectance relates to network stability [@Landi2018ComSta].
+Second, most (if not all) network properties co-vary with connectance [@Poisot2014WheEco;
-$L/S^2$ in unipartite networks, and $L/(S_1\times S_2)$ in bipartite networks, and therefore can be measured from the number of links and the species richness only -- because it can be derived from coarse data and is informative on both the ecology and structure of the network, we argue that predictions of connectance are most likely to be immediately useful, and easy to formulate.
+@Dunne2002FooStr].
+We have models to estimate species richness over space [@Jenkins2013GloPat], and because we can predict connectance from species richness, [@MacDonald2020RevLin], we can then derive distributions of network properties from estimates of richness alone.
+Therefore we suggest that predicting the value of network connectance across space (and eventually time) is most likely to be the most practical to formulate at the moment.

 ### How do we predict how species that have never co-occurred will interact?

 The probability of an interaction occurring depends on the likelihood of co-occurrence in space and time [@Poisot2015SpeWhy; @Pichler2020MacLea].
-Given two species that co-occur, a neutral approach to probabilistic interactions would be based on abundances and trait matching would have no effect [@Canard2012EmeStr].
+Given two species that co-occur, a neutral approach to probabilistic interactions would assume that the effect of abundances and trait matching would have no effect [@Canard2012EmeStr].
 However, some proxies can be used to make more accurate predictions of potential ecological interactions.
-For instance, functional traits are good such proxies because they are highly selected by ecological interactions and determine forbidden links (such as the mechanical impossibility of a bird to consume seeds larger than its beak).
-The fact that functional traits suffer some kind of selective pressure and because niches tend to be conserved throughout a phylogenetic tree, ecological interactions also tend to be conserved, and therefore we could also use phylogenies to infer pairs of co-occurring species that could potentially interact [@Gomez2010EcoInt].
-In fact, the contribution of interactions to the phylogenetic match between species is consistent even through scales [@Poisot2018IntRet] and in neutral models [@Coelho2017NeuBio].
+For instance, functional traits are selected for in ecological interactions and determine forbidden links (such as the mechanical impossibility of a bird to consume seeds larger than its beak).
+Selection on functional traits could cause interactions to be conserved at some phylogenetic scales, and therefore evolutionary models could also be used to determine the potential for interactions [@Gomez2010EcoInt].
+The contribution of interactions to the phylogenetic match between species is consistent even through scales [@Poisot2018IntRet] and in neutral models [@Coelho2017NeuBio].

-A separate family of methods that has gained interest in recent years are the network-based models.
-These models use the existing set of interactions to identify the unmeasured traits (i.e. latent traits) driving the network structure [@Becker2020PreWil].
-Species positioned closely in the network should interact with similar set of species [@Rossberg2006FooWeb; @Rohr2010ModFoo].
-As for functional traits, phylogenies can inform these models because these unmeasured traits have evolved over time. [@Rossberg2006FooWeb;
+A separate family of methods are the embedding based models, as was used in the proof-of-concept.
+These models use the existing network to identify latent features in the network structure [@Becker2020PreWil].
+Species positioned closely in the latent space should interact with similar set of species [@Rossberg2006FooWeb; @Rohr2010ModFoo], and phylogenies can inform these models because these unmeasured traits have evolved over time. [@Rossberg2006FooWeb;
 @Elmasri2020HieBay].
-These network-based models are unfortunately sensitive to sampling biases and limited to prediction for species for which we already have interaction data [@Becker2020PreWil].
+However, these network-based models are unfortunately sensitive to sampling biases and limited to prediction for species for which we already have interaction data [@Becker2020PreWil].

 ### What is an interaction, really?

-Interactions between species can be conceptualized in a multitude of ways (e.g. different types, variable strengths, symmetric vs. asymmetric, direct vs. indirect) [@Jordano2016ChaEco; @Morales-Castilla2015InfBio].
+Interactions between species can be conceptualized in a multitude of ways (mutualistic vs. antagonistic, strong vs. weak, symmetric vs. asymmetric, direct vs. indirect) [@Jordano2016ChaEco; @Morales-Castilla2015InfBio].
 The common thread between these forms of interactions is that *at least* one of the species is affected by the presence of another, either positively or negatively [@Morales-Castilla2015InfBio].
-We can represent these networks of interactions as graphs, where each species is represented as a node, and each interaction as an edge [@Delmas2018AnaEco; @Pascual2006EcoNet].
-The value of each edge represents information about that interaction.
-We can represent this network using a matrix, using 1s and 0s to represent the presence or absence of an interaction between species $i$ and species $j$ at each matrix entry $(i,j)$.
-[@Dunne2006NetStr].
-This construct allows for convenient computation of network properties, particularly properties relating to network structure.
 Networks can be used to represent a variety of interaction types, including: *unipartite networks,* where each species can be linked any other species, species (these are typically used to represent food webs), *bipartite networks* where there are